TomH0011/Crypto-Trading-App/README.md

 - **User Authentication**: Secure login and registration system with JWT
 - **Portfolio Management**: Track your cryptocurrency holdings and performance
 - **Mock Trading**: Practice trading with virtual currency
-- **Responsive Design**: Optimized for both desktop and mobile devices
+- **Responsive Design**: Optimised for both desktop and mobile devices
 - **Interactive Charts**: Visual representation of market data using ApexCharts
 - **Secure API**: Protected endpoints with JWT authentication